jadjz/pddcat/README.md

 # Porn Download Directory Categoriser (pddcat)
 Organise your download-everything-directory into named directories using regex.
+Check [HOW TO](#how-to) below.

 ### Usage:
 ```